TeamIngrid/ProjectMem/docs/guides/data_management.md

 ![](../../assets/images/guides/import_export/records_export.png)

 Click "Export Data".
-The events file will be saved to your device under the item's name, for example:
+The record file will be saved to your device under the category's name, for example:
 `Miata GT.csv`

 #### Exporting Records with Attachments